 So many questions.
 How was it possible?
 When had the birth taken place?
 Where had the boy been for the last twelve years, and where did Obi-Wan fit into this puzzle?
 He is your son ...

-Yet even if he had neglected those simple tasks, the boy's strong presence in the Force should have triggered some sort of warning in his head.
+Yet even if he had neglected those simple tasks, the boy's strong presence in the Force should have triggered some warning in his head.
 Or perhaps it had, but he had been unwilling to even entertain the idea.
 It was understandable.
 The last time the prospect of fatherhood had been raised, he had been an entirely different person.
 That person had been overwhelmed with joy at the idea of being a father.

 Unwanted memories came flooding into his mind.
 Padmé's face, smiling as he felt the baby kick ...